Ghost Dance

-The basis for the Ghost Dance is the circle dance, a traditional Native American dance.
+The basis for the Ghost Dance is the circle dance, a traditional Native American dance which involves moving in a circular formation in large groups.
 The Ghost Dance was first practiced by the Nevada Northern Paiute in 1889.
 The practice swept throughout much of the Western United States, quickly reaching areas of California and Oklahoma.
-As the Ghost Dance spread from its original source, different tribes synthesized selective aspects of the ritual with their own beliefs.
+As the Ghost Dance spread from its original source, different tribes syncretized selective aspects of the ritual with their own beliefs.

-The Ghost Dance was associated with Wovoka's prophecy of an end to colonial expansion while preaching goals of clean living, an honest life, and cross-cultural cooperation by Native Americans.
+The Ghost Dance has been associated with Wovoka's prophecy of an end to colonial expansion while preaching goals of clean living, an honest life, and cross-cultural cooperation by Native Americans.
 Practice of the Ghost Dance movement was believed to have contributed to Lakota resistance to assimilation under the Dawes Act.
-The Lakota variation on the Ghost Dance tended towards millenarianism, an innovation that distinguished the Lakota interpretation from Jack Wilson's original teachings.
+The Lakota variation on the Ghost Dance tended to be directed towards millenarianism, an innovation that distinguished the Lakota interpretation from Jack Wilson's original teachings.
 The Caddo still practice the Ghost Dance today.

 History

 Paiute influence

-The Northern Paiutes living in Mason Valley, in what is now the U.S. state of Nevada, were known collectively as the Tövusidökadö (lit. 'grass bulb eaters') at the time of European contact.
-The Northern Paiute community at this time was thriving upon a subsistence pattern of fishing, hunting wild game, and foraging for pine nuts and roots such as Cyperus esculentus.
+The Northern Paiutes living in Mason Valley, in what became the U.S. state of Nevada, were known collectively as the Tövusidökadö (lit. 'grass bulb eaters') at the time of European contact.
+The Northern Paiute community at this time was thriving upon a subsistence pattern of fishing, hunting wild game, and foraging for pine nuts and roots.

-The Tövusidökadö during this period lacked any permanent political organization or officials and tended to follow various spiritual leaders and community organizers.
+The Tövusidökadö tended to follow various spiritual leaders and community organizers.
 Community events centered on the observance of seasonal ceremonies such as harvests or hunting.
 In 1869, Hawthorne Wodziwob, a Paiute man, organized a series of community dances to announce a vision.
 He spoke of a journey to the land of the dead and of promises made to him by the souls of the recently deceased.
 They promised to return to their loved ones within a period of three to four years.

 Wodziwob's peers accepted this vision, likely due to his reputable status as a healer.
 He urged the populace to dance the common circle dance as was customary during a time of celebration.
 He continued preaching this message for three years with the help of a local "weather doctor" named Tavibo, father of Wovoka.

 Prior to Wodziwob's religious movement, a devastating typhoid fever epidemic struck in 1867.
-This and other European diseases killed approximately one-tenth of the total population, resulting in widespread psychological and emotional trauma.
+This and other diseases more common among the European population killed approximately one-tenth of the total population, resulting in widespread psychological and emotional trauma.
 The disruption brought disorder to the economic system and society.
 Many families were prevented from continuing their nomadic lifestyle.